chaldea-center/chaldea-docs/docs/freedom_order.md

 2021 April Fool's mini game.

+Thanks icyalala@NGA for providing the FFO resources and synthesis pattern.

 ## FFO Intro

-All servants from Mash to No.306-Galatea, Udon servants(by riyo) and Boss Elizabeth.
+All servants from Mash to No.306-Galatea, Udon servants and Boss Elizabeth.
 Beasts not included.

 The illustration of all servants(except boss) are divided into 3 parts: Background, Head and Body.